reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 </p>

 ## What more can the Python community do?
+1. Connect the Python communities
-1. Create an official/unofficial "Board" for PyLadies
+2. Create an official/unofficial "Board" for PyLadies
+  - Connect women in Python with each other
-2. Get more male allies
+3. Get more male allies
 4. Celebrate the wide scope of Python

-    - Connect women in Python with each other
-Connect the Python communities
 5. Grant proposal
+  - Create a full time position funded by the PSF to make increasing diversity a priority
     - Increase PyLadies membership and track statistics
     - Track number of women speakers at conferences and make goals for increasing those statistics

-7. Involve more women to be contributors to open source
+6. Involve more women to be contributors to open source

-Some of the following
+7. Reach out to young women in universities and high schools to become involved in the Python community at an earlier age.

 ## Contact